DFreds/lib-dfreds-ui-extender/README.md

 - Run `npm ci`
   - Installs all dependencies according to the `package-lock.json`
 - Run `npm run rename-module`
-  - Replaces all occurrences of `dfreds-module-template-ts` and `DFreds Module Template TS` in the project with your desired module identifier and name
+  - Replaces all occurrences of `lib-dfreds-ui-extender` and `Lib: DFreds UI Extender` in the project with your desired module identifier and name
 - Run `npm run update-types`
   - Copies all pf2e types to the `/types` folder using the pf2e path set in `foundryconfig.json`
 - Run `npm run lint:fix`